cauliyang/tools-compare/Readme.md

 ### 2.2 Create Test Data

 [ASimulatoR](https://github.com/biomedbigdata/ASimulatoR) is used to create benchmark data to evaluate the performance of the tools mentioned above.

+- [ ] Test useing annotation of all chromsomes.
+- [ ]

 ### 2.3 Test Tools for simple data